Mick Fanning holding his surfboard in a winter wetsuit

 Try your best not to urinate in your wetsuit.
 This will keep the lining fresher, more flexible and cause less odor.

-*There are special wetsuit detergents available like Rip Curl’s “Piss Off” which can assist in cleaning and prolonging the life of your suit.
+*There are special wetsuit detergents available like Rip Curl’s “Piss Off” and Sticky Johnson's Wettie Wash which can assist in cleaning and prolonging the life of your suit.

 Wetsuit Care Guide